 Long long ago the mighty Pu’u Kukui mountain was even higher – it was a volcano that last erupted some 320,000 years ago.
 Since then the heavy and frequent rains have changed the landscape beyond recognition – water has carved incredible, deep gorges with steep, almost vertical sides.
 Thanks to the fertile soil, frequent rain, and tropical climate even the steepest cliffs here are covered with lush vegetation.

 Rain here is frequent.
-In fact – this area belongs to the wettest places in the world: near the summit of mountain the amount of rain reaches 9,820 mm.
-Amount of precipitation is not measured everywhere – in some places it could be even higher.
+In fact – this area belongs to the wettest places in the world: near the summit of the mountain the amount of rain reaches 9,820 mm.
+The amount of precipitation is not measured everywhere – in some places it could be even higher.

-People have created villages, gardens, roads and planted forests in places where the land is more or less even but terrain of Maui in many places makes human activities impossible.
-And in some places it is even almost impossible to come by feet – one needs climbing equipment, sharp machete, lots of food and endless patience to get anywhere…
+People have created villages, gardens, roads and planted a forest in places where the land is more or less even but the terrain of Maui in many places makes human activities impossible.
+And in some places it is even almost impossible to come by feet – one needs climbing equipment, a sharp machete, lots of food and endless patience to get anywhere…

 The far end, the beginning of Waihee Valley is one of such places.
 Here hides a great natural wonder – Wall of Tears.